 - Growth of automated and sophisticated cyber attacks.

-How CASBs Allow Organizations to Enforce Their Security Policies
+How API CASBs Allow Organizations to Enforce Their Security Policies

 As cloud platforms are introducing new and complex business models for small and midsize businesses, which are rapidly embracing SaaS and encountering gaps in the security controls, the need for Cloud Access Security Brokers (CASBs) as cloud-based security policy enforcement agents becomes more tangible as they protect your cloud apps and corporate sensitive data from any device, any user, and any app — both on and off-premises.
 According to Gartner, there are 4 pillars of CASBs (Cloud Access Security Brokers), such as: